 Whether one categorize emails or performs customer segmentation, clustering is most of the time the way to go.
 This approach consists of dividing the dataset into groups (or clusters) such that objects belonging to the same cluster are more similar than items belonging to different clusters.
 It is possible to calculate such similarity according to a specific metric that of course can change with the problem to be solved.

-Clustering algorithms such as k-means, hierarchical clustering or DBSCAN are frequently used by data scientists in exploratory data analysis of tabular data.
-But another type of data that is very common to deal with is represented by networks.
-In the network analysis jargon, clustering network data is usually referred to as community detection and the clusters are interpreted as communities.
-Please refer to and for more details on community detection and state-of-the-art algorithms for clustering networks, respectively.
+Data scientists use clustering algorithms such as k-means, hierarchical clustering or DBSCAN in exploratory data analysis of tabular data.
+There is another type of data that is also common: networks.
+In the network analysis jargon, researchers refer to clustering network data to as community detection.
+In such a context, the clusters represent the communities.
+Refer to and for more details on community detection and state-of-the-art algorithms for clustering networks, respectively.

 The purpose of this post is to unravel some of the most important properties of a specific algorithm referred to as Markov clustering (MCL).
-This algorithm has been primarily designed to perform community detection.
-However, it can be used to cluster tabular data too, as it will be clear along with this post.
+Researchers have designed this algorithm primarily to perform community detection.
+However, one can use MCL to cluster tabular data too.
 A more technical explanation of the MCL algorithm is provided in reference and an application of the method to cluster biological sequences is detailed in .

 Let’s now refresh some concepts of graph theory that will become useful to understand the working mechanism of the MCL technique.

 As mentioned in a previous post, many systems in nature can be represented as graphs.
 Graphs are nothing more than a set of nodes connected by edges.
 Social networks probably are the most familiar example of graphs.
 Nodes represent users while an edge connecting any two nodes represents the fact that the two users are interacting with each other.